Austin 10: Design

 The design of the car was conservative with a pressed steel body built on a ladder chassis.
-The chassis was designed to give a low overall height to the car by dipping down by 2.75 inches (70 mm) between the axles.
+The chassis was designed to give a low overall height to the car by dipping down by 2.75 in between the axles.
 The 1125-cc four-cylinder side-valve engine producing 21 bhp drove the rear wheels through a four-speed gearbox and open drive shaft to a live rear axle.
 Steering was by worm and wheel.
 Suspension was by half-elliptic springs all round mounted on silent-bloc bushes and damped by frictional shock absorbers.
 The four-wheel brakes were cable and rod operated by pedal or by hand lever on the offside of the speed lever.
 The electrical system was 6 volt.
 For the first year only, a four-door saloon was made in two versions.
-The basic model cost £155 and was capable of reaching 55 mph with an economy of 34 and the Sunshine or De-Luxe with opening roof and leather upholstery at £168.
+The basic model cost £155 and was capable of reaching 55 mph with an economy of 34 mpgimp and the Sunshine or De-Luxe with opening roof and leather upholstery at £168.
 Bumpers were provided.
-The chassis was priced at £120.
+The bare chassis was priced at £120.